High-quality care

 Free choice of healthcare professional

-You are free to choose a healthcare professional and you have the right to consult one or several healthcare professionals about the same problem at any time.
+You are free to choose your healthcare provider and have the right to consult one or multiple providers for the same issue at any time.

 Being informed about your health condition